HonzaCuhel/dtu_mlops_project/README.md

 ├── Makefile             <- Makefile with convenience commands like `make data` or `make train` ├── README.md            <- The top-level README for developers using this project.
+├── api                  <- Source code for building an inference AP │
 ├── data
 │   ├── processed        <- The final, canonical data sets for modeling.
 │   └── raw              <- The original, immutable data dump.
+│
+├── dockerfiles          <- Folder with docker files
 │
 ├── docs                 <- Documentation folder
 │   │